esimov/diagram/README.md

 The app was tested on **Ubuntu** and **MacOS**, but on Mac the panels are not selectables with clicks.

 ### Acknowledgements
-The ascii -> png conversion was ported from [shaky.dart](https://github.com/mraleph/moe-js/blob/master/talks/jsconfeu2012/tools/shaky/web/shaky.dart).
+The ascii to png conversion was ported from [shaky.dart](https://github.com/mraleph/moe-js/blob/master/talks/jsconfeu2012/tools/shaky/web/shaky.dart).

 ## License